A history we are proud of and a future we look forward to.

-In 2016, recognising the urgent need to provide more care to more people, the Hospice’s Board of Trustees and Senior Management Team, led by Debbie Raven, launched an ambitious five-year strategy focussing on its expansion plans.
+In 2016, recognising the urgent need to provide more care to more people, the Hospice’s Board of Trustees and Senior Management Team launched an ambitious five-year strategy focussing on its expansion plans.

 In 2017 Thames Hospice was granted planning permission to build a new £22 million state-of-the-art facility on an eight-acre site by Bray Lake, in the Royal Borough of Windsor and Maidenhead.

 In January 2019 work began on the construction of the new hospice and later that year 'Raise the Roof', the most ambitious public fundraising appeal in the charity’s 30-year history, launched to help raise the final £3 million needed to complete the build of the new facility.

 A new era of hospice care

 After more than four years of meticulous planning and construction, coupled with a challenging 12 months during the coronavirus pandemic, Thames Hospice welcomed its first patients and visitors to its new facility on 12 October 2020, creating a centre of excellence for modern hospice care.
 The new facility means that Thames Hospice is able to provide world-class care and support to twice as many people at every stage of their life-limiting condition now and for generations to come.